 Comment #63.
 DEQ should state where the published list of all approved variances can be found.

 Response.
-DEQ has made changes to proposed language at OAR 340-041-0059(7)(c) (renumbered) in response to this comment.
-DEQ also has deleted proposed language in section 8 in response to this comment, so that the agency does not need to do a rulemaking to update the list any time DEQ grants a variance.
+DEQ has made changes to proposed language at OAR 340-041-0059(7)(c) (renumbered) in response to this comment to specify where and what information is published in DEQ website.
+DEQ also has deleted proposed language in section 8 in response to this comment.

 Comment #64.
 "Willamette Basin" in section (8) should be spelled out.